patrick23415/SQL-Data-Warehouse-Project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository!
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project highlights industry best practices in data engineering and analytics.
+Designed as a portfolio project, this repository highlights industry best practices in data engineering and analytics.

 ## 📁 Project Structure
 - Scripts/
   - bronze/ → raw data ingestion
   - silver/ → cleaned and transformed data